Rupenieks/hackathon/apps/backend/README.md

 # AI Search Analytics Backend

 This is the backend service for the AI Search Analytics platform.
-It provides APIs for company analysis using Brandfetch data.
+It provides APIs for company analysis using Brandfetch data and generates search questions using OpenAI.

 ## Setup